 Example 3: Employee’s regular schedule is M-Th, 7-6 (10 hrs days).
 Premium holiday occurs on Monday and employee must come to work for 10 hours.
 Record one of the following options for Monday:

 - RGN 10.00 hrs, HAC 8.00 hrs, HBP 4.00 hrs

 - IUPUI Only; RGN 10.00 hrs, HAC 8.00 hrs, HIP 8.00 hrs

 The extra compensation for hours worked on any premium holiday is limited to 12.00 hours regardless of the number of hours worked.
 8 hrs x 1.5 = 12 hrs

 Scheduled Day Off

-If an employee works any hours on a holiday (premium or non/premium) which occurs on their regularly-scheduled day off, they receive the following compensation for the day:
+Both the IU observed and legal holiday occurs on a day the employee is NOT scheduled to work.
+The holiday should be accrued (HAC) to use later.
+If the employee is required to work any hours on a holiday (premium or non/premium) which occurs on their regular scheduled day off, they receive the following compensation for the day:

 Biweekly Professional Staff Employees (BWP)